-Courses completed at other accredited colleges or universities after a student has enrolled at Seaver College are transferable with the established guidelines.
+Courses completed at other accredited colleges or universities after a student has enrolled at Seaver College are transferable within these established guidelines.

-After initial enrollment at Seaver College, students can transfer at most twelve units from another school.
-Courses taken at a two-year college are transferable only if the students has earned fewer than sixty-four units, including work at Seaver College
+After initial enrollment at Seaver College, students can transfer at most 12 units from another school.
+Courses taken at a two-year college are transferable only if the student has earned fewer than 64 units, including work at Seaver College

-Some extension courses, up to a maximum of fifteen units, are transferable as elective units only.
-With division chair approval, these course may fill major and general studies requirements.
-Transferable extension courses are only those which are automatically accepted for degree credit by the institution offering them.
+Some extension courses, up to a maximum of 15 units, are transferable as elective units only.
+With divisional chairperson approval, these courses may fulfill major and general studies requirements.
+Transferable extension courses are only those that are automatically accepted for degree credit by the institution offering them.